International UAS exam, autumn 2023

 In the Entrance Exam Score Service, you can view your International UAS Exam first phase written exam scores per section.

-The Entrance Exam Score Service opens on 1 November 2023 at the latest.
-When the Entrance Exam Score Service is open, the information will be updated on this page.
+Entrance Exam Score Service has opened on 30 October 2023.
 You can view your International UAS Exam first phase written exam scores per section in the Entrance Exam Score Service until 3 January 2024.

 You can log in to the Entrance Exam Score Service in the following way: